 Getting care for symptoms and side effects

 Palliative care is any treatment that focuses on reducing symptoms, improving quality of life, and supporting patients and their families.
 Any person, regardless of age or type and stage of cancer, may receive palliative care.
 It works best when palliative care is started as early as needed in the treatment process.
-Children often receive treatment for the tumor at the same time that they receive treatment to ease side effects at the same time.
-In fact, patients who receive both often have less severe symptoms, better quality of life, and families report that they are more satisfied with treatment.
+Children often receive treatment for the tumor at the same time that they receive treatment to ease side effects.
+In fact, patients who receive both at the same time often have less severe symptoms, better quality of life, and families report that they are more satisfied with treatment.

-Before treatment begins, talk with your child’s health care team about the possible side effects of your child’s specific treatment plan and supportive care options.
-And during and after treatment, be sure to tell your doctor or another health care team member if your child is experiencing a problem so it is addressed as quickly as possible.
+Before treatment begins, talk with your child’s health care team about the possible side effects of your child’s specific treatment plan and palliative care options.
+During and after treatment, be sure to tell your doctor or another health care team member if your child is experiencing a problem so it can be addressed as quickly as possible.
 Learn more about palliative care.

 Remission and the chance of recurrence

-A remission can be temporary or permanent.
-This uncertainty leads to many survivors feeling worried or anxious that the tumor will come back.
+A remission may be temporary or permanent.
+This uncertainty causes many people to worry that the cancer will come back.
 While many remissions are permanent, it’s important to talk with the doctor about the possibility of the tumor returning.
-Understanding the risk of recurrence and the treatment options may help you feel more prepared if the tumor does return.
+Understanding your child’s risk of recurrence and the treatment options may help you feel more prepared if the tumor does return.
 Learn more about coping with the fear of recurrence.

 If the tumor does return after the original treatment, it is called a recurrent tumor.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).

-When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence, including whether the tumor’s grade has changed.
-After testing is done, you and your child’s doctor will talk about the treatment options.
-Often the treatment plan will include the therapies described above such as surgery, chemotherapy, and radiation therapy, but they may be used in a different combination or given at a different pace.
-Your child’s doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent tumor.
+When this occurs, a new cycle of testing will begin again to learn as much as possible about the recurrence.
+After this testing is done, you and your child’s doctor will talk about the treatment options.
+Often the treatment plan will include the treatments described above such as surgery, chemotherapy, and radiation therapy, but they may be used in a different combination or given at a different pace.
+Your child’s doctor may suggest clinical trials that are studying new ways to treat this type of recurrent tumor.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

-For a recurrent CNS tumor, the next phase of treatment depends on three factors:
+For a recurrent CNS tumor, the next phase of treatment depends on 3 factors:

-- Whether the tumor recurred where it originally began or in another part of the brain or body
+Whether the tumor recurred where it originally started or in another part of the brain or body

 A recurrent tumor may bring up emotions such as disbelief or fear.
 You and your family are encouraged to talk with the health care team about these feelings and ask about support services to help you cope.
 Learn more about dealing with a tumor recurrence.